jvivs/swagger-stuff-for-free/slides/draft.md

 ## OpenAPI is the new Swagger

-On January 1st, 2016 Swagger was been donated to the [Open API Initiative](https://openapis.org) and renamed OpenAPI Specification.
+On January 1st, 2016 Swagger was been donated to the [Open API Initiative](https://openapis.org).

 ---v